Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/docker.md

     alwaysPull: false
 ```

-## Best Practices
+## Best practices

-- **Use semantic versioning** - Tag images as `MAJOR.MINOR.PATCH`
+- **Use semantic versioning**: tag images as `MAJOR.MINOR.PATCH`.
-- **Keep images small** - Use minimal base images (e.g., `-slim`, `-alpine`)
+- **Keep images small**: use minimal base images (e.g., `-slim`, `-alpine`).
-- **Don't hardcode secrets** - Use environment variables
+- **Don't hardcode secrets**: use environment variables.
-- **Test locally first** - Run containers locally before deploying
+- **Test locally first**: run containers locally before deploying.
-- **Version alignment** - Solution version must match image tag
+- **Version alignment**: solution version must match image tag.

-## Container Execution
+## Container execution

 When a scenario runs:

-1. Kubernetes pulls the Docker image from the registry
+1. Kubernetes pulls the Docker image from the registry.
-2. Container starts with scenario parameters as environment variables
+2. Container starts with scenario parameters as environment variables.
-3. Your simulation code executes inside the container
+3. Your simulation code executes inside the container.
-4. Results are sent to Event Hub and stored in ADX
+4. Results are sent to Event Hub and stored in ADX.
-5. Container is cleaned up after completion
+5. Container is cleaned up after completion.

-Docker ensures your simulation runs consistently and reliably, regardless of where it's executed.
+Docker ensures your simulation runs consistently and reliably, regardless of where it is executed.